Bushel

-A bushel (abbreviation: bsh. or bu.) is an imperial and US customary unit of volume based upon an earlier measure of dry capacity.
-The old bushel is equal to 2 kennings (obsolete), 4 pecks, or 8 dry gallons, and was used mostly for agricultural products, such as wheat.
-In modern usage, the volume is nominal, with bushels denoting a mass defined differently for each commodity.
+A bushel (abbreviation: bsh. or bu.) is an imperial and US customary unit of volume, based upon an earlier measure of dry capacity.
+The old bushel was used mostly for agricultural products, such as wheat: in modern usage, the volume is nominal, with bushels denoting a mass defined differently for each commodity.

 The name "bushel" is also used to translate similar units in other measurement systems.

 Name

-The word "bushel" as originally used for a container itself, and later a unite of measurement.
+The word "bushel" as originally used for a container itself, and later a unit of measurement.
 The name comes from the Old French boissiel and buissiel, meaning "little box".
 It may further derive from Old French boise, thus meaning "little butt".